 Datura produces tolerance (reduced reaction following repeated use).
 It may take around 2 weeks to return to baseline sensitivity.
 There may also be cross-tolerance with other drugs, including diphenhydramine and nutmeg.

 Methods of Consumption

 Eating Datura seems to yield the most impactful effects.
-Anecdotal reports say that a person who once ate a whole Datura tree flower, tripped for 72 hours afterwards.
+Anecdotal reports say that a person who once ate a whole Datura tree flower tripped for 72 hours afterward.